xelatihy/yocto-gl/docs/yocto/yocto_commonio.md

 json.try_get("key", value);           // get value if present
 ```

-## Json IO
+## Json serialization

 Use `load_json(filename, json)` or `json = load_json(filename)` to load json
 data from a file, and `save_json(filename, json)` to save json data to a file.
-Use without exception is supported as described above.
+Upon errors, an `io_error` is thrown from all IO functions.
+See [Yocto/CommonIO](yocto_commonio.md) for discussion on error handling
+and use without exceptions.

 ```cpp
 auto json = json_value{};